NikhilDasari076/Sentiment-Analysis-on-Restaurant-Reviews/README.md

 **Data**

 The dataset consists of restaurant reviews labeled as positive or negative.
-The reviews are provided in a CSV (Tab-Separated Values) file.
+The reviews are provided in a CSV file.

 **Preprocessing**